Tag Archive for 'Outlook'

 Corrupted PST file

-By far the most common reason for Outlook crashes, instability and unexplained weird behavior is a corrupted PST or OST file.
 Microsoft is aware of this issue and provides a tool to fix it – Inbox Repair tool (scanpst).
 Follow the steps listed in that Microsoft Knowledge Base article to run ScanPST.
 Run it on all your PST files.

-In many cases, ScanPST requires more than one pass to fix a corruption.
+Important: In many cases, ScanPST requires more than one pass to fix a corruption.
 Run ScanPST repeatedly, until it reports that there are no more errors.

 Note: You can also use scanPST to check and fix your OST files.